Business model & Governance

 KLABU's Organizational Structure and Business Model

-The development and sale of KLABU sportswear is done by KLABU B.V., a limited private company, with the aim to create a self-sustaining business model and to keep the costs of KLABU Foundation as low as possible e.g. by supporting on office space and marketing.
+The development and sale of KLABU sportswear is done by KLABU B.V., a limited private company, with the aim to raise more awareness and generate income for KLABU Foundation.
 KLABU B.V. has attracted financing from social impact investors to fund the scaling up of its activities.
 The investors have agreed that no dividends will be paid to them.
 Half the profits from sportswear sales go to the KLABU Foundation, the other half are reinvested into the brand to sustain continued growth of business and impact.
-This already gives a level of independence.
-Our long-term goal is to fund the entire operations of the Foundation through the social enterprise.

 The KLABU Foundation's Management Board